LucasDelfino92/morrowindsharp/gameplay.md

       - correctUV Ore Replacer 1.0.esp.
       - correctUV Ore Replacer_fixed.esp
 - [**Illegal Summoning**](https://www.nexusmods.com/morrowind/mods/47105?) by OperatorJack: performing a summoning spell in a town or city is now illegal, as it was originally intended to be.
 Applies to the player, NPCs, and creatures.
 - [**Intervention Improved**](https://www.nexusmods.com/morrowind/mods/43267?) by hollaajith: adds Intervention markers to temples at Suran, Vos, Maar Gan and Ghostgate.
-An alternate version teleports you to Ghostagate when casting ALMSIVI Intervention inside Ghostfence even if Maar Gan or Ald-ruhn temples are nearer.
-  - Only activate **Intervention Improved - NoScript - Ghostgate.esp**.
+  - Only activate **Intervention Improved - NoScript.esp**.
+  - If you installed [**RR Mod Series - Ghostgate Fortress**](https://www.nexusmods.com/morrowind/mods/45822) earlier, [**download this edited plugin**](https://www.mediafire.com/file/bkgmk6536oiesmy/Intervention_Improved_v1.2a_%28Sigourn_Edit%29.zip/file) instead, which moves the location of the Ghostgate Temple Marker.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.
 - [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283?) by Merlord: adds starting equipment, based on the items seen in the images in the class selection screen for vanilla classes, or on major/minor skills for custom classes.
 Compatible with Chargen Revamped - Expanded Lands (CREL).